 In 2011 he moved to London based asset manager Duet Group where he co-founded and managed its Africa private equity platform.
 At Duet, he led the origination and execution of the second largest private equity transaction in Ethiopia to date ($90 million in Dashen Brewery; the second largest brewery in the country) as well as investments into QCIL in Uganda.

 Saad graduated from EM Lyon with an MSc in Finance.
 He is a native Arabic and French speaker, and is fluent in English.

-Emmanuel helped set up 54 Capital.
-He started his career at Arthur Andersen Luxembourg in 2000 in the Business Risk Consulting & Assurance practice.
+Emmanuel started his career at Arthur Andersen Luxembourg in 2000 in the Business Risk Consulting & Assurance practice.
 In 2001, he joined a start-up company as Sales Executive Europe, and signed major deals for a business segment he initiated.
 Following his consulting and entrepreneurial experience, Emmanuel moved to investment banking in London in 2004.
 He joined Societe Generale as VP Hedge Fund Credit Sales and soon became one of the top producers in Europe.
 In 2007, he moved to Royal Bank of Scotland as a Director in the Hedge Fund Credit Sales team and ranked again among the top performers.
 In 2009, Emmanuel joined the Credit Derivatives Sales team at ICAP, the inter-dealer broker, and helped multiply the desk revenues fivefold.

 Emmanuel holds an MSc in Business Risk Management and in Finance from SKEMA Business School.
 He is a French native speaker and is fluent in English.